image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 These Homemade Hot Dog Buns will take your barbecue to the next level!
 They are soft and fluffy and way better than store bought!

-Serve them up with these Air Fryer Hot Dogs!
+Serve them up with these Air Fryer Hot Dogs or use them as a base for these Meatball Subs.

 How to make hot dog buns: